-The purpose of this educational training module is to broaden your understanding of the JCAHO Provision of Care Standard for abuse and neglect and to ensure you understand the responsibility to report abuse.
+The purpose of this educational training module is to broaden your understanding of the TJC Provision of Care Standard for abuse and neglect and to ensure you understand the responsibility to report abuse.

 This educational program is designed and developed for Registered Nurses, Physician Assistants, Nurse Practitioners and anyone need to adhere to TJC standards.

 Abuse and Neglect: